 SB 3's restrictions on advertising are an infringement of free speech rights.
 Pharmaceutical companies regularly exercise their free speech rights on television and radio, medical cannabis distributors should not have their right to free speech violated.
-Therefore, we demand the right to free speech, including commercial speech, not be abridged.
+Therefore, the right to free speech, including commercial speech, not be abridged.

-SB 3's 30 day supply of medicine restriction inconveniences patients and treats them differently than patients who receive prescriptions for other controlled substances, therefore, we suggest no supply restriction, or at least expanding it to a 90 day or 180 day supply.
+SB 3's 30 day supply of medicine restriction inconveniences patients and treats them differently than patients who receive prescriptions for other controlled substances, therefore, I suggest no supply restriction, or at least expanding it to a 90 day or 180 day supply.

-SB 3's character requirement needs to be removed, this is vague and discriminatory and would in practice prohibit large numbers of the poor and middle class from participating, therefore, we demand it be removed from the bill.
+SB 3's character requirement needs to be removed, this is vague and discriminatory and would in practice prohibit large numbers of the poor and middle class from participating, therefore, it should be removed from the bill.

 SB 3 allows for the unfair and unconstitutional taxation of medical cannabis to generate revenue.
-Therefore, we demand that medical cannabis should not be taxed, just as pharmaceuticals are not taxed.
+Therefore, medical cannabis should not be taxed, just as pharmaceuticals are not taxed.